a-einstein/WpfShop/README.md

 ## WpfShop

 #### Description
 Working desktop application for test and demo purpose based on WPF.
 It simulates limited shopping capabilities based on the AdventureWorks database.
-It can be installed plug & play (see **Installation**).

 #### News
-This project is now integrated with Visual Studio Team Services (VSTS) too.
+The data service on Azure is no longer functional.

 #### Purpose
 * Explore various techniques based on C# and WPF.